Shrub Steppe - Eastern Washington State

 Eastern Washington State

-Rattlesnakes in Eastern Washington are Western rattlesnakes or Crotalus viridis.
-Several subspecies of Western rattlers inhabit western and midwest states such as the Northern Pacific Rattlesnake or Crotalus viridis oreganus in Washington, Oregon and California; prairie rattlesnake or Crotalus viridis viridis inhabiting a swath east of the Rocky Mountains from the Dakotas to Texas, and Great Basin rattlesnake or Crotalus viridis lutosus and others inhabiting the desert southwest.
-Below is a map showing the habitat favorable to Western rattlesnakes in Washington State based on ecological region, land cover and elevation, courtesy of the University of Washington.
+Rattlesnakes in eastern Washington are western rattlesnakes or Crotalus viridis.
+Several subspecies of western rattlers inhabit western and midwest states such as the northern Pacific rattlesnake or Crotalus viridis oreganus in Washington, Oregon and California; prairie rattlesnake or Crotalus viridis viridis inhabiting a swath east of the Rocky Mountains from the Dakotas to Texas, and great basin rattlesnake or Crotalus viridis lutosus and others inhabiting the desert southwest.
+The map below shows areas with habitat favorable to western rattlesnakes in Washington State based on ecological region, land cover and elevation, courtesy of the University of Washington.

 Western Rattlesnake Distribution in Eastern Washington